edge-ml/arduino/README.md

   // Generate a recorder.
 The values for BACKEND_URL
   // and DEVICE_API_KEY can be obtained from the settings
-  // page of the explorer.
+  // page of edge-ml project.
   Recorder *rec = new Recorder("BACKEND_URL", "DEVICE_API_KEY");

   // This generates a dataset with the name DATASET_NAME.